EnsiehKhazaei/Karyotype/README.md

  After training our models, we perform the trained model on the segmented chromosomes of a sample and then the output of the model is the chromosome lables which are from 1 to 24.
 Finally, according the results of the classifier, it is possible to detect the abnormal chromosomes.
 </details>

-# Results
+## Results
-Our classifier is trained by a dataset of about 162,000 human chromosome images.
-The success rate of our segmentation algorithm is 95%.
+Our classifier is trained by a dataset of about 162,000 human chromosome images and the success rate of our segmentation algorithm is 95%.
 In addition, our experimental results show that the accuracy of our classifier for human chromosomes is 92.63% and our novel post-processing algorithm increases the classification results to 94%.
+We put some output of our chromosome resolving algorithm and our proposed pipeline in the follwing.
+### overlap resolving
+Four samples of overlapped chromosomes and the results of our algorithm are shown in the follwing image.

-# Contact
+## Contact
 For questions about our paper or code, please contact [Ensieh Khazaei](mailto:khazaei1394@gmail.com) and [Ala Emrany](mailto:emranyala@gmail.com).